jes/scamp-cpu/ISA.md

 Where instructions clobber an address in memory (e.g. xor), there should probably be a default that is normally used, and also some syntax to choose an alternative.

+We should make sure that where 2 opcodes can perform an equivalent operation (e.g. "ld x, imm8h" and "ld x, imm16") that the shorter/faster/better one has the lower opcode, so that the assembler can know to always choose the smallest opcode that can fulfill an instruction.

 In total we currently have 165 opcodes.